contentful/contentful-migration/README.md

 Other browsers should also work, but at the moment we're only running automated tests on the browsers and Node.js versions specified above.

-# Getting started
+## Getting started

-In order to get started with the Contentful Management JS SDK you'll need not only to install it, but also to get credentials which will allow you to have access to your content in Contentful.
+To get started with the Contentful Management JS SDK you'll need to install it, and then get credentials which will allow you to access your content in Contentful.

 ## Installation